ScraytonIT/configure-ad/README.md

 </p>
 <p>
 This process involves managing account lockouts, enabling and disabling accounts, and reviewing logs.
-A previously created user account is selected, and multiple failed login attempts with an incorrect password are made to trigger a lockout based on the configured Group Policy threshold.
-Once the account is locked, it is unlocked in Active Directory, the password is reset, and a successful login is performed.
-The account is then disabled, and an attempted login demonstrates the expected error message.
+Select a previously created user account, and attempt to login with an incorrect password mulitple times which triggers a lockout based on the configured Group Policy threshold.
+Once the account is locked, unlock the account in Active Directory, the password is reset, and a successful login is performed.
+Next disable the account, and an attempt to login demonstrates the expected error message.
 Finally, the account is re-enabled, access is restored, and the logs on both the Domain Controller and the client machine are reviewed to confirm the recorded events.
 </p>
 <br />